 Please be aware that the performance summary documents are large in size and may take a few seconds to load.

 The minutes of the meetings will always refer to the Performance summaries of the previous month.
 So, as an example, the meeting of February 2017 scrutinised Essex Police performance for January 2017.

 HM Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) – HMICFRS independently assesses police forces and policing and since 2017 the Fire and Rescue Services across a range of activity.
 This includes reports into Essex Police and Essex County Fire and Rescue Service.
-Copies of all inspections of Essex Police and Essex County Fire and Rescue Service, as well as the responses from Police Fire and Crime Commissioner are also available by clicking here.
+Copies of all inspections of Essex Police and Essex County Fire and Rescue Service, as well as the responses from Police Fire and Crime Commissioner are also available.

 Essex Police Professional Standards Department – The Police, Fire and Crime Commissioner publishes quarterly reports on Essex Police conduct matters.